+Have you been injured on someone else’s property because they failed to keep it safe?
 If you are injured while visiting a grocery store, a mall, an office or another person’s home because of the owner’s failure to keep the property safe, you may be entitled to compensation.

 Let a Shelby slip and fall lawyer at Teddy, Meekins & Talbert review your accident and explain your legal options free of charge.
 Whether you are in Shelby, Rutherfordton, Lincolnton or Gastonia or a surrounding county, a skilled premises liability lawyer is available to answer your questions.

-North Carolina premise liability law applies to both homes and businesses.
+North Carolina premises liability law applies to both homes and businesses.
 Property owners and property management agents have a duty to maintain a property in safe condition with adequate security.
 When they fail to do so, people can suffer serious slip and fall injuries including back injuries, neck injuries, head injuries and broken hips.

 Most successful premises liability lawsuits in North Carolina involve people who are lawfully on another’s property — whether as a customer at a retail store or office or as a guest at a friend’s house, for example.
 The key to a successful slip and fall claim is to prove the property owner was aware of the hazard and did nothing to address it.